-- One course in Research Methods (SOC-UA 301, or another methods course with approval of law and society director)
+- One course in Research Methods (SOC-UA 301), or another methods course (with approval of the law and society director)

 - Three elective courses (see under course offerings for a list of approved electives).
 Students may petition the director to have other courses count toward the elective requirement.

-Students majoring in sociology must take Research Methods for their major; they should take a fourth elective for the law and society minor.
+Students majoring in sociology must take Research Methods (SOC-UA 301) for their major; they must therefore take a fourth elective for the law and society minor.